Index leads $5M Series A in Beamery’s ‘CRM for recruitment’

 “Rather than having ‘job-centric’ ATS systems, this is ‘people-centric’ CRM system.
 That means businesses can focus on leads rather than applicants.
 This means everyone is a potential candidate, a relationship that needs to be tracked and nurtured before, during and after the applications process.”

-Saidov says the platform is not geared towards specific sectors or job roles but is rather aimed at “every business that is trying to be strategic” about recruitment — though the first wave of customers has, unsurprisingly, come from the early adopter tech sector, along with what some “more traditional” brands, such as House of Fraser, Shop Direct & Continental Tires.
+Saidov says the platform is not geared toward specific sectors or job roles but is rather aimed at “every business that is trying to be strategic” about recruitment — though the first wave of customers has, unsurprisingly, come from the early adopter tech sector, along with some “more traditional” brands, such as House of Fraser, Shop Direct and Continental Tires.

 “We help tech firms map their future hiring needs and retail firms re-engage past talent that didn’t get hired,” he adds.
 “Finally you are seeing the full cycle of talent management, rather than just the applicant process.
 This allows you to be strategic about where talent is going to come from.”

-On the competitors front Saidov name-checks Avature, “a more dated talent CRM”, and Smashfly, which he says is focused on job board distribution, as the main rivals, along with some (unnamed) content management systems.
+On the competitors front Saidov name-checks Avature, “a more dated talent CRM,” and Smashfly, which he says is focused on job board distribution, as the main rivals, along with some (unnamed) content management systems.

 0